 From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

-Analog television refers to the analog transmission of TV programmes.
-In Germany, an analog television image transmitted at a frame rate of 50 Hz consists of a series of 25 individual images per second, which are further broken down into 625 lines.
-Images and sound are transmitted in wave form as multiple status signals.
-In Germany, analog television signals are only still transmitted via cable.
-Only digital signals are transmitted at the reception levels of terrestrial, satellite and IPTV.Back to list
+Analogue television describes an analogue transmission of television programmes.
+In Germany, an analogue television picture at a frame rate of 50 Hz consists of a sequence of 25 transmitted frames per second, which are further broken down into 625 lines each.
+Images and sounds are transmitted in waves in the form of many status messages.
+Analogue television has now been almost completely replaced by digital reception paths.Back to list